c-oreills/before_after/README.md

 # before_after
 before_after provides utilities to help test race conditions.

-When testing Python programs that run in multiple threads or multiple processes, it can be useful to simulate race conditions in tests, to ensure your program handles them properly. before_after provides two functions, before and after, that allows you to insert pre or post functions that will be called before/after any function in your code.
+When testing Python programs that run in multiple threads or multiple processes it can be useful to simulate race conditions in tests, to ensure you handle them properly. before_after provides two functions, `before` and `after`, that allow you to insert pre or post functions that will be called before/after a function in your code.

 ## Patching